 A history of addressing varied and crucial needs in health

 PATH’s work in Vietnam began in 1980 with a project to improve local condom manufacturing capacity.
-Other projects in reproductive health followed, and in 1997, we opened a permanent office in Hanoi, broadening our focus from contraceptive technologies to health issues including vaccines and immunizations; reproductive, maternal, and child health; health technologies; and emerging and epidemic diseases.
-For more than 30 years, we have collaborated with a diverse range of partners to help improve health in Vietnam.
+Other projects in reproductive health followed, and in 1997, we opened a permanent office in Hanoi.
+We broadened our focus from contraceptive technologies to wider health issues, including emerging and epidemic diseases; vaccines and immunization; reproductive, maternal, and child health; and digital health solutions.
+For more than 35 years, we have collaborated with a diverse range of partners to help improve health in Vietnam.

 Banner photo: Nguyen Ba Quang.